kyma-project/telemetry-manager/docs/contributor/arch/013-leader-receiver-creator-as-extension.md

     lease_namespace: default
 ```

 The leader elector extension would contain the configuration providing lease name and namespace.
-This extension would be then referenced in the receiver.
+This extension would be then referenced in the receivers.

 ### Consequences
 The Singleton Receiver Creator (https://github.com/kyma-project/opentelemetry-collector-components/tree/main/receiver/singletonreceivercreator) would be deprecated and removed.
 The `kymastatsreceiver` and `k8sclusterreceiver` would use the leader elector extension for leader election.